Steadsoft/Syscode/README.md

        end
 end
 ```
+The above serves as a kind of template, instance of `process_table` can be declared just as any predefned type like `bin8` or `string`.

 ### Computed Goto
 The language supports the subscripting of label constants with a literal decimal integer, this can then be coupled with a flexible form of the `goto` statement.
 Labels, because they denote a "place" are defined with the `@` symbol.
 ```